Sandwich and a Soda: Release and reception

 In his New York Times review, writer Ben Ratliff found that the song was the "attention-getter" on the album: "For its first 30 seconds, she whispers over the intertwining patterns of two electric basses, played by real fingers with real hesitations and stickiness; one has the tone of an undergreased hinge.
 They sound close-up and untreated, punctuated by short chord stabs from an organ, which seems far away and softened by reverb.
 The song makes you think about distances."
 He added that "with the microphone at close range, [Tamia] underperforms.
-And that’s mildly interesting, but there’s so much else going on — layers of keyboards and vocals, buried loops of cries and shouts, the couplet “If you wanna ride these curves/ hop in your Chevy Nova.”
+And that's mildly interesting, but there's so much else going on — layers of keyboards and vocals, buried loops of cries and shouts, the couplet “If you wanna ride these curves/ hop in your Chevy Nova.”

-Similarly, Los Angeles Times reporter Gerrick D. Kennedy called "Sandwich and a Soda" one "of the album’s stronger offerings, it’s the closest she gets to painting outside her traditional color palette with its heavy electric bass and slight organ hits.
-But the message is the same: She’s about pleasing the man who pleases her, both in and outside the bedroom".
-Andy Kellman of Allmusic found the track to be one of "most relaxed songs" on Love Life.
+Similarly, Los Angeles Times reporter Gerrick D. Kennedy called "Sandwich and a Soda" one "of the album's stronger offerings, it's the closest she gets to painting outside her traditional color palette with its heavy electric bass and slight organ hits.
+But the message is the same: She's about pleasing the man who pleases her, both in and outside the bedroom".
+Andy Kellman of Allmusic found the track to be one of the "most relaxed songs" on Love Life.
 He remarked that it "generates steam, and Tamia sounds fully invested in [it] without doing any overselling."
 Allan Raible from ABC News called "Sandwich and a Soda" a "smooth, bass-heavy ode to eating after a session of lovemaking."
 He praised the song for its "earthy funkiness, while writing that "it has a great groove and it is bound to be a hit."